CGLemon/Sayuri/README.md

 ## Weights

-You may download the weights file, opening book and patterns from my [google drive](https://drive.google.com/drive/folders/1cXAoOghgkUfNVZWRzEyvfB4uY_TTbaVH?usp=share_link).
+You may download the SL weights file, opening book and patterns from my [google drive](https://drive.google.com/drive/folders/1cXAoOghgkUfNVZWRzEyvfB4uY_TTbaVH?usp=share_link).
 Here is the description list.
 Because I may update the network format or encoder, be sure that you download the correspond weights for the last engine.
 I do not promise the any file is backward compatible.

 | File                    | Description                                    |
 | :---------------------- | :--------------------------------------------- |